-If you’re wondering what’s the best green tea for PCOS, how it can help you or how much to take then keep reading.
+If you’re wondering what’s the best green tea for PCOS, how it can help you or how to use it, then you’re in the right place.

 The fact that green tea is good for our health is nothing new.
-However, when it comes to a complex hormonal imbalance like PCOS, can green tea really help?
+However, when it comes to a complex hormonal imbalance like PCOS, can plain old green tea really help?

 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.